 Tubular 90mm ammunition racks were installed on both sides of the driver and in the turret bustle to the left of the radio rack.
 A vertical ready rack was available on the turret basket floor near the loader's position.
 The turret on the vehicle in this picture is reversed, showing part of the left-side hull rack.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)

 The elevating and traversing systems are diagrammed here.
 The connecting rods from the commander's handle can be seen.
 Hydraulics were used for power traverse and both power and manual elevation, while manual traverse was accomplished mechanically.
 The power pack control assembly contained the electric motor and hydraulic pump for power operation.
 The pressure was stored in an accumulator until needed; when the pressure fell below 900psi (63kg/cm²), the pump was automatically activated until the pressure reached 1,225psi (86.00kg/cm²).
 The elevating hand pump assembly connected hydraulically to the elevating mechanism assembly.
+The new superelevation actuator assembly used data received from the ballistic computer in the form of mechanical movement to independently apply superelevation to the gun while the sights remained within 1 mil of the aiming point.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)

 A schematic of the fire control instruments and their connections is provided here.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)